 A mammogram is an x-ray of the breast designed to help find tumors that may be too small to feel.
+Maine Medical Center offers comprehensive breast cancer screening and diagnosis services, including digital breast tomography (DBT), also known as 3D mammography.

 In about 10% of screening mammograms completed, changes in the breast are found that call for additional testing.
 Further study may include a diagnostic mammogram.
 A diagnostic mammogram is testing completed when a radiologist asks for added imaging to be done with x-ray or ultrasound, or both.